 This typically involves catastrophic damage caused by negligence, an intentional act, or a storm or other natural disaster that caused something on their property to damage the fence, like a tree falling.
 Your neighbor might be responsible for the cost of repairing a fence if you can show that something like the following occurred:

 - Your neighbor's dog chewed through the fence.

 - Your neighbor accidentally crashed their car into the fence.

 - A tree located on your neighbor's property fell on the fence.

-If you cannot convince your neighbor to pay in these situations, you might be able to make a legal claim against them for the damages.
+If you cannot convince your neighbor to pay in these situations, you may be able to make a legal claim against them for the damages.

 The responsibility for damage caused by regular wear-and-tear is less clear.
-As discussed above, both neighbors could be responsible for a deteriorating fence, but few legal procedures are available to compel a neighbor to contribute.
+Both neighbors could be responsible for a deteriorating fence, but few legal procedures are available that require a neighbor to contribute.

-Some places require a building permit in order to put up a fence.
+Some places require a building permit to build a fence.
 Others may only require a permit for certain kinds of fences.
 A local building code might require a permit for an unusually tall fence or a stone or concrete wall, for example, but not for a simple chain link fence.
 Some locations may not require a permit at all.
-Sometimes fences can be legally required.
+Sometimes fences can be legally required and require a permit.

-The process for obtaining a permit also varies among jurisdictions.
+The process for obtaining a permit also varies depending on where you are located.
 In some towns, cities, or counties, getting a permit may just be a matter of filing an application.
 Other areas might publish pending permit applications and allow interested parties, such as your neighbor, to oppose the application.
-They could present their case against the permit in writing or at a hearing.
+A neighbor could present their case against the permit in writing or at a hearing.

-To learn more about your rights regarding fences and neighbors, contact a Rocket Lawyer On Call® attorney today.
+To learn more about your rights regarding fences and neighbors, reach out to a Rocket Lawyer network attorney for affordable legal advice.